Rotherham Grammar School

 Rotherham Grammar School was a boys' grammar school in Rotherham, South Yorkshire, England.

 History

-In 1482 Thomas Rotherham founded the College of Jesus in Rotherham, which was both a School and a religious institution.
+In 1482 Thomas Rotherham founded the College of Jesus in Rotherham, which was both a school and a religious institution.
 In March 1482 he began to build a brick building to house his college, on the site of his birthplace in Brookgate, and provided an endowment to fund a Provost and three Fellows.
-The College was expropriated about 1550 by King Edward VI, but was later re-founded as Rotherham Grammar School, taking the foundation by Rotherham as its origin.
-The school occupied a number of buildings in Rotherham before moving into a former ministers' training college on Moorgate Road in 1890.
+The college was expropriated about 1550 by King Edward VI, but was later re-founded as Rotherham Grammar School, taking the foundation by Rotherham as its origin.
+The school occupied a number of buildings in Rotherham before moving into a former Congregational ministers' training college on Moorgate Road in 1890.

 In 1967, the local education authority introduced comprehensive education in Rotherham, and the school was closed.
 Its buildings became a coeducational sixth form college, known as Thomas Rotherham College, which retains the old grammar school's coat of arms in its logo.